Louie-KC/MovieReservationSystem/doc/api.md

     * HTTP 400 Bad Request: (see reason)
         * Invalid account ID
         * Account already an admin
-    * HTTP 401 Unauthorised: No permission
+    * HTTP 401 Unauthorised:
+        * Missing or invalid JWT
+        * No permission